-There is no straightforward, single path to success in your career.
-If you seek intellectual challenges today and a stimulating and rewarding career tomorrow, a Lindenwood International Relations (IR) degree may be right for you.
+If you are looking for intellectual challenges today and a stimulating and rewarding career tomorrow, the International Relations major could be right for you!

 Why International Relations?